Torrenting without a VPN can be very risky, but what are the best VPNs for torrenting available on the market today?

 Its selection of servers is about on par with most VPNs, and the company has proven that it doesn’t collect data about your activity.
 Additionally, it offers the port forwarding feature, which some torrent clients require for downloading torrents.

 However, there is no live chat support.
 So, if you have an issue or can’t figure something out, you’re on your own or waiting for them to email you.
 This isn’t optimal when you’re trusting a company with protecting your internet activity.

-The company also collects some user data regarding payment information and identity, but none of your activity is tracked back to you.
+The company also collects some user data regarding payment information and identity, but none of your activity is traced back to you.

 Windscribe provides just enough features to keep it relevant with a generous price model, but it falls behind in a few aspects.
 Luckily, its drawbacks won’t affect everyone.

 First, you can funnel your data through 110 cities in 63 countries on a large selection of servers.
 But you can only torrent on 60 of these.
 You also get 10GB of data allowance for free, and it features 256-bit AES encryption supported by OpenVPN and IKEv2 protocols.
 So, it’s a safe VPN service that you can rely on.

 Instead of a kill switch, Windscribe has an “Always-On” Firewall feature that adds an extra layer of protection to your VPN connection.
 This prevents leaks of your personal IP.
 It’s also fairly easy to navigate, and it’s one of the few VPNs that allow you to bypass Netflix’s VPN block.
 So, you can stream movies that are only permitted in regions outside your own.

 The downsides can affect some people quite a bit, though.
 It’s noticeably slower in several regions, it doesn’t have a reliable support setup, and you might not see updates for quite some time to improve these issues.